dymaptic/GeoBlazor/docs/pages/classes/dymaptic.GeoBlazor.Core.Components.Layers.FeatureLayer.md

 [InvalidChildElementException](dymaptic.GeoBlazor.Core.Exceptions.InvalidChildElementException.html 'dymaptic.GeoBlazor.Core.Exceptions.InvalidChildElementException')
 Throws if the current child is not a valid sub-component to the parent.

+### Remarks
+This method is an implementation detail and should not be called directly by consumers.
+In future versions, this may be changed to an internal method.
+If you see no other way to register a child component, please open an issue on GitHub.

 <a name='dymaptic.GeoBlazor.Core.Components.Layers.FeatureLayer.Remove(dymaptic.GeoBlazor.Core.Components.Layers.Field)'></a>

 ## FeatureLayer.Remove(Field) Method